EnzoAndree/Tutorial-GM-CRG/README.md

 | .log | Contains all the output that Prokka produced during its run.
 This is a record of what settings you used, even if the --quiet option was enabled. |
 | .txt | Statistics relating to the annotated features found. |

+## Author notes

+To the end of this tutorial you get a genome assembly and annotation.
+Nevertheless this is a general tutorial and does not take account problems like contamination of library.
+For example, for anterior problem you must to filter the raw data in positive, in this case remove all reads that match with human genome or plant genome.

 ## Citation

 Seemann T.